charmeleon-zz/jekyll-archive/_posts/2012-11-26-pitfalls-when-creating-a-bittorrent-client.md

 I have strong issues with the wording here.
 Hashing with sha1 returns a sha1 object, and to get the hash string you can use one of two methods - `digest()` and `hexdigest()`.
 In Python2 both methods will return a bytes object, so you should be able to use `my_hash.hexdigest()[:20]` and think that it's right \(it's not\).
 I think a better phrasing for __info hash__ goes as follows \(bold emphasis on changes\):

-> __info\_hash__: urlencoded 20-byte SHA1 hash, __parsed as a binary string__, of the __bencoded _info_ key from the Metainfo file__.
+> __info\_hash__: urlencoded 20-byte SHA1 hash, __parsed as a binary string__, of the _value_ of the _info_ key from the Metainfo file.
+Note that the _value will be a bencoded dictionary, given the definition of the info _key_ above.

 I also had to battle with default encoding on this one.
 My bencoded strings are 'str' objects, and to hash it I need to convert to 'bytes'.
 Initially, I used `bytes(info_key, "UTF-8")`, but sometimes Python3 would raise a UnicodeDecodeError.
 This makes sense if you realize that info_key wasn't originally written to file as UTF-8, and Python was re-parsing it in such a way that it picked up unintended characters that didn't map to anything.
 I had to encode my bencoded string using latin-1.
 The line that creates my info_hash \(sans the urlencoding\), thus looks like this:
 {% highlight python %}return sha(bencoder.encode(info_key).encode("latin-1")).digest(){% endhighlight %}

 ### Begin with simple torrents

 If this is your first time building something from spec and using a language you've never used before, it's best to use simple torrents.
 The nuances of the spec and the language will keep you sufficiently occupied for a while, and architecturing a large, already-scaled project from scratch is not in your best interest.
-[Tom's test.torrent](https://github.com/charmeleon/BitClient/blob/master/torrents/test.torrent) is posibly the best torrent file to begin with. _\(As an annecdote, I should put it out here that I started with a file for Fedora 14, which had long since disappeared from the moment I picked it up.
+[Tom's test.torrent](https://github.com/charmeleon/BitClient/blob/master/torrents/test.torrent) is possibly the best torrent file to begin with. _\(As an annecdote, I should put it out here that I started with a file for Fedora 14, which had long since disappeared from the moment I picked it up.
 As a result, trackers either were no longer online or returned no peers, and though I was on the right path I couldn't tell because I couldn't find anyone to connect to -- so beware of dead torrents\)._

 ### Incorrect request size